Friends in Action believes family caregivers matter.

 Show your gratitude to Veterans in our community!
-Support the Legacy Corps Program....a volunteer-powered caregiver support program for veteran and military families.
-Friends in Action seeks business partners who want to be recognized as champions of veteran and military families who care for a loved one at home.
+Support the Legacy Corps Program ... a volunteer-powered caregiver support program for veteran and military families.

 Legacy Corps receives DAV Charitable Trust funding!